 Net sales were \$376.1 million for the year ended December 31, 2000, representing an increase of \$63.7 million, or 20%, when compared to the year ended December 31, 1999.
 Sales in the U.S., Europe, Japan and Asia Pacific, respectively, accounted for 50%, 15%, 21% and 14% of the Company's net sales for the year ended December 31, 2000.
 Sales in the U.S. increased by approximately \$49.3 million, or 35% from 1999.
-The increase in U.S. sales is principally associated with a \$34.6 million increase in process equipment sales of Ion Tech to the optical telecommunications industry.
+The increase in U.S. sales is attributable to a \$34.6 million increase in process equipment sales of optical filter deposition products to the optical telecommunications industry, offset in part by a decline in the sale of etch and deposition equipment, principally to the data storage industry, of \$6.7 million.
+U.S. metrology sales also increased by 46% over the prior year, as a result of a \$16.5 million, or 55%, increase in the sale of AFMs to semiconductor and research/industrial customers, along with a 31% increase in optical metrology sales due principally to the acquisitions, both under the purchase method of accounting, of OptiMag in October of 1999, which included only three months of sales in the year ended December 31, 1999, and the SLC product line, which was acquired in 2000.
 European sales decreased by \$5.6 million, or 9%, when compared to the prior year.
+This decrease is a result of a 27% decrease in process equipment sales, attributable to a \$10.0 million decrease in the sale of etch and deposition products to the data storage market.
+This decrease is partially offset by a \$4.9 million, or 24%, increase in metrology sales, which consisted of a \$2.7 million increase in the sale of AFMs to the semiconductor and research/industrial markets, as well as a \$2.2 million increase in optical metrology sales of interferometry products to the data storage and semiconductor industries.
 Sales in Japan and Asia Pacific increased by \$6.5 million, or 9%, and \$16.2 million, or 44%, respectively, over the comparable 1999 period.
-The increase in sales in Japan principally reflects increased sales of AFM products, while Asia Pacific's increase is primarily due to the February 2000 purchase of the slider crown adjust product line.
+The increase in sales in Japan principally reflects increased sales of AFM products, while Asia Pacific's increase is primarily due to the February 2000 purchase of the SLC product line, which is sold for the most part to the data storage industry.
 The Company believes that there will continue to be quarter-to-quarter variations in the geographic concentration of sales.

-Process equipment sales of \$216.3 million for the year ended December 31, 2000, increased by \$16.0 million or 8% due to a \$41.8 million or 205% increase in sales, principally to the optical telecommunications industry, partially offset by a decline in sales to data storage customers.
-Metrology sales of \$159.8 million for the year ended December 31, 2000 increased by \$47.7 million or 43% from the comparable 1999 period, reflecting a 55% increase in optical metrology products from the newly acquired metrology businesses of OptiMag, Monarch and the slider crown adjust product lines, as well as a 36% increase in the sale of AFMs.
+Process equipment sales of \$216.3 million for the year ended December 31, 2000, increased by \$16.0 million, or 8%, due to a \$41.8 million or 205% increase in sales of optical filter deposition products, principally to the optical telecommunications industry, which was partially offset by a decline in sales of etch and deposition products to data storage customers of \$25.8 million, or 14%, over the year ended December 31, 1999.
+Metrology sales of \$159.8 million for the year ended December 31, 2000 increased by \$47.7 million or 43% from the comparable 1999 period, reflecting a 55% increase in optical metrology products from the newly acquired metrology businesses of OptiMag, Monarch and the slider crown adjust product lines, as well as a 36% increase in the sale of AFMs, which principally are sold to semiconductor and research/industrial customers.